thousandbrainsproject/tbp.monty/rfcs/0000_compartmentalize_simulator_code.md

 The end result will be that the `frameworks` folder will retain the general framework code, while the `simulators` folder will contain the simulator-specific code.

-An example of what `simulators/habitat` folder will like after refactoring:
+An example of what `simulators/habitat` folder will look like after refactoring:

 ```
 simulators/habitat/